ADMISSIONS

 All classrooms are equipped with up-to-date technology allowing for live-streamed learning for those at a distance.

 Students and staff gather for chapel every day.
 A time to worship, pray, and reflect together as a student body.
-Once a week, in place of chapel, all students break into Ministry Formation Groups where a faculty advisor will meet with the small student groups in their chosen field of study
+Once a week, all students break into Ministry Formation Groups where a faculty advisor will meet with the small student groups in their chosen field of study.

 Many life-giving conversations and memories happen over shared meals.
 Faculty are also known to join students for lunches, furthering the mentoring and engaging in conversations about life.